 Ticket sales don’t fully cover the costs of running an Orchestra.
 Hiring musicians, obtaining music scores and proper licenses, renting the hall, and bringing in guest artists are just some of the big expenses required.
 We rely on grants and donations to keep the lights on and the music playing.
 We are a registered charity, and you can donate here.

-To be a subscriber, you need to buy tickets to four or more Calgary Phil concerts.
-You can choose to subscribe to a Curated Series featuring the music you want to hear — from classical, to pops, to family-friendly concerts — or you can Compose Your Own selection by choosing the concerts you want, when you want them.
-Being a subscriber gets you Season-long discounts, free reprints, priority seating, a Subscriber Rewards Card offering perks at local businesses, and more.
+To be a subscriber, you must buy tickets to three or more Calgary Phil concerts.
+You can choose to subscribe to a Curated Series featuring the music you want to hear — from classical to pops to family-friendly shows — or you can Compose Your Own selection by choosing the concerts you want when you want them.
+Being a subscriber gets you Season-long discounts, free reprints, priority seating, a Subscriber Rewards Program offering perks at local businesses, and more.
 Visit our Subscribers page to learn more.

-Yes, kids are always welcome at our performances and can get a $15 ticket to most concerts when purchased with a second ticket at regular price.
+Yes, kids are always welcome at our performances!
+For our family and children’s concerts, kids pricing is available.
+For our Classics and Pops concerts, you can get a $10 kids ticket when purchased with a second ticket at regular price.
 We always recommend finding seats with an escape route so you can leave quickly if needed, and you may be asked to step into the lobby if your child is disrupting other patrons (you can still watch and hear the performance in the lobby on the screens!)
-Children under the age of 2 can come free of charge and stay in your lap as you enjoy the concert.
+Children under the age of two can come free of charge and stay in your lap as you enjoy the concert.